 The Tijuana Mexico Temple stands in southeastern Tijuana on Paseo del Río near the beautiful Cerro Colorado, which bears white letters near the peak that proclaim: JESUCRISTO ES EL SEÑOR (Jesus Christ is Lord).
 The design of the temple reflects the Spanish Colonial influences that characterize much of Mexican architecture, especially the Spanish missions found throughout Mexico and the southwestern United States.
 The brilliant white exterior symbolizes the holy purpose of the temple, which is crowned with a distinctive central tower, lifting the eyes heavenward.
 Towering palm trees, a tiered fountain, and colorful landscaping decorate the grounds.
 Administrative offices, a distribution center, a cafeteria, and other multipurpose facilities also share the temple site.

-The Tijuana Mexico Temple was the thirteenth temple built in Mexico and the first built in Baja California.
+The Tijuana Mexico Temple was the thirteenth temple built in the country of Mexico and the first built in the state of Baja California.